KNOWLEDGE AND THE KNOWER—

 Front brake disc from a 1994 BMW K75 motorcycle and pillow case, photographed in the author’s kitchen

-Without revealing the object or allowing any further comment whatsoever, move on swiftly to the next activity.
+Without revealing the object or allowing any further comment from students, move on swiftly to the next activity.

 CLASS ACTIVITY I - THE POEM

-Select nine willing students for a dramatic reading of the John Godfrey Saxe poem.
+Select nine willing students for a dramatic but light-hearted reading of the John Godfrey Saxe poem.
 The class will no doubt recognize the Blind Men and the Elephant story from childhood picture books.

 The Blind Men and the Elephant